Find Trade Colleges

 Demonstrator or Product Promoter

-What Does it Take to Be a Demonstrator or Product Promoter?
+What is a Demonstrator or Product Promoter?

-Example of Demonstrator or Product Promoter Job Demonstrate merchandise and answer questions for the purpose of creating public interest in buying the product.
+Job Description & Duties Demonstrate merchandise and answer questions for the purpose of creating public interest in buying the product.
 May sell demonstrated merchandise.

-Demonstrator or Product Promoter Required Skills
+Demonstrator or Product Promoter Skills

 These are the skills Demonstrators and Product Promoters say are the most useful in their careers: